giellalt/lang-sma/docs/sma.md

 and foreign names are usually pronounced (approximately) as in the originating (majority) language.
-Instead of trying to identify the correct pronunciation based on phonotactics (orthotactics actually), we tag all words that can't be correctly transcribed using the SME transcriber with source language codes.
+Instead of trying to identify the correct pronunciation based on phonotactics (orthotactics actually), we tag all words that can't be correctly transcribed using the SMA transcriber with source language codes.
 Once tagged, it is possible to split the lexical transducer in smaller ones according to langu- age, and apply different IPA conversion to each of them.